 The PTP port in the ingress TT then forwards the PTP message to the UPF/NW-TT.
 The UPF/NW-TT further distributes the PTP message as follows:

-- If the 5GS is configured to operate as Boundary Clock as described in IEEE Std 1588 [126], the UPF/NW-TT uses the port number of the receiving DS-TT (if the ingress TT is DS-TT), and domainNumber and sdoId in the received PTP message to assign the PTP message to a PTP instance in the NW-TT.
-The UPF/NW-TT then regenerates the Sync messages based on the received Sync messages for the PTP ports in Master state in NW-TT and DS-TT(s) within this PTP instance.
+The UPF/NW-TT uses the port number of the ingress TT, and domainNumber and sdoId in the received PTP message to assign the PTP message to a PTP instance in the NW-TT.
+If the NW-TT does not have a matching PTP instance, the UPF/NW-TT discards the message.

+- If the matched PTP instance in the NW-TT is operated as Boundary Clock as described in IEEE Std 1588 [126], the UPF/NW-TT then regenerates the Sync messages based on the received Sync messages for the PTP ports in Master state in NW-TT and DS-TT(s) within this PTP instance.
 The NW-TT/UPF forwards the regenerated Sync messages to the PDU session(s) related to the Master ports in the DS-TT(s) within this PTP instance.

-- If the 5GS is configured to operate as a Transparent Clock as described in IEEE Std 1588 [126], the UPF/NW-TT uses the port number of the receiving DS-TT (if the ingress TT is DS-TT), and domainNumber and sdoId in the received PTP message to assign the PTP message to a PTP instance in the NW-TT.
-The UPF/NW-TT then forwards the received Sync messages to PTP ports in DS-TT(s) within this PTP instance via all PDU Sessions terminating to this UPF, and to NW-TT ports within this PTP instance, except toward the ingress PTP port in the ingress TT.
+- If the matched PTP instance in the NW-TT is operated as Transparent Clock as described in IEEE Std 1588 [126], the UPF/NW-TT then forwards the received Sync messages to PTP ports in DS-TT(s) within this PTP instance via all PDU Sessions terminating to this UPF, and to NW-TT ports within this PTP instance, except toward the ingress PTP port in the ingress TT.

 NOTE 4: If 5GS acts as a Transparent Clock, the NW-TT or DS-TT needs not to keep track of the PTP GM time.
 The 5GS does not maintain the PTP port states; the ingress PTP messages received on a PTP Port are retransmitted on all other PTP Ports of the Transparent Clock subject to the rules of the underlying transport protocol.